-Ozarks Technical Community College • Catalog and Student Handbook 2012-2013 probability and statistics, integral and rational exponents, radical and rational expressions and equations, systems of equations, complex numbers and advanced geometrical concepts.
-Prerequisite: Grade of "C" or better in MTH 125 or equivalent OR satisfactory score on the Mathematics
+This course is a continuation of Technical Math I with technical applications from algebra, trigonometry and plane geometry.
+Topics include probability and statistics, integral and rational exponents, radical and rational expressions and equations, systems of equations, complex numbers and advanced geometrical concepts.
+Prerequisite: Grade of "C" or better in MTH 125 or equivalent OR satisfactory score on the Mathematics Placement Assessment.